 Why do we need a grey water system?

 We are in the Altiplano of Spain to restore a severely damaged ecosystem in a very desolate and dry land.
 Before we can live there, we need to have an ecological system to deal with our grey water.
 We will live simply, but even then one person will use up to 40 liters per day.
 The camp will be populated by a maximum of 50 people.
-This means we need 4 greywater infiltration and wetland systems to filter and metabolize the camp grey water outflow for perennial irrigation.
+This means we need 3 greywater infiltration system to catch the run-off.
 Nutrient cycling and conservation of water is essential to reduce the camp footprint and return all resources back to the land.
 The minimal water we use will be cycled to tree crops and restoration areas to build soil and increase available water during summer drought.
 You donation will ensure the hydrological cycle in the camp and help restore the landscape to a self sufficient ecosystem.

-These wetlands and infiltration chambers are not just ponds with plants, they are intentional systems designed to create as much plant power as possible and to guarantee that the water entering the wetland strip is completely clean.
+These infiltration chambers are a resource for deep rooted plants, they are intentional systems designed to create as much plant power as possible and to guarantee that the water entering the soil root zone is completely clean.
 This way we do not waste our used water.
 Instead, we use it in such a way that it will help restore the soil biology.